+The sequence of RGB frames could be fed directly to a model as raw pixels, e.g., using CNNs \cite{o2015introduction} or image Transformers \cite{dosovitskiy2020image}.
+However, the complexity of raw pixel input demands larger models capable of building good internal representations \cite{bengio2013representation}, and correspondingly more data to prevent overfitting or shortcut learning, where the model exploits spurious characteristics of the training data instead of the true underlying distribution \cite{goodfellow2016deep}.
+With a limited training set and computational budget, training directly on pixels tends to perform poorly and converge slowly.

-To perform Sign Language Recognition, only the information related to the position of the body, hands and face are required, while other information contained in the pixels of the images, such as color, shadow and depth, should not affect the classification results.
-In order to extract this useful information, it is a good practice to use a pre-trained model to predict the key-points of the body, hands and face, such as \cite{cao2019openpose} and \cite{lugaresi2019mediapipe}.
-The key-points are a set of coordinates that represents specific regions of the subject of interest, such as articulations, fingers or regions of the face.
+For sign language recognition, only the configuration of the body, hands, and face is required; appearance factors contained in the pixels, such as color, shadow, and depth, should not affect classification.
+It is therefore good practice to use a pre-trained key-point predictor \cite{cao2019openpose,lugaresi2019mediapipe}.
+Key-points are coordinates representing specific regions of the subject, such as joints, fingers, or facial landmarks.

-However, in this work, MediaPipe Holistic \cite{lugaresi2019mediapipe} is used as a pre-trained key-point predictor to extract the skeleton from RGB images of pose and hands.
-MediaPipe Holistic consists of a pipeline of separate models for pose, face and hands, shown in Figure \ref{fig:mediapipe}, where each model have specializations and have different input formats.
-The pose model receives a lower and fixed resolution image (256x256), but that resolution would be too low for the hand models, therefore, a multi-stage pipeline is used which treat the component using an appropriate resolution.
-The face model was not used in this experiments.
+In this work, MediaPipe Holistic \cite{lugaresi2019mediapipe} is used to extract skeletons from RGB images.
+MediaPipe Holistic is a pipeline of separate models for pose, face, and hands (Figure~\ref{fig:mediapipe}), each with its own specialization and input format: the pose model receives a fixed low-resolution image ($256\times256$), which would be too coarse for the hands, so a multi-stage pipeline re-crops each component at an appropriate resolution.
+The face model is not used in our experiments.

-In this work, the skeleton is built from the pose, containing 33 key-points, and hands, each containing 21 key-points.
-The z-coordinate for each key-point is discarded.
-Therefore, the skeleton extractor model will receive an image as input and produces 2D coordinates pairs as outputs for each one of the $M$ joints that represents the body skeleton.
-For a sequence of frames $V$, the collection of extracted key-points will be $X=(X_1,X_2,X_3,...,X_N)$ where $X_i=(x^1_i,y^1_i,x^2_i,y^2_i,...,x^M_i,y^M_i)$ represents the collection of $(x_i^k,y_i^k)$ coordinates for the $k^{th}$ key-point of the $i^{th}$ frame and $N$ is the sequence length.
-Hence, $X\in\mathbb{R}^{2M}$.
+The skeleton is built from the pose (33 key-points) and both hands (21 key-points each), yielding $M=75$ key-points per frame.
+We retain the three coordinates $(x, y, z)$ predicted by MediaPipe for each key-point, so each frame is described by $3M = 225$ features.\footnote{The $z$ coordinate estimated from monocular input is noisier than $x$ and $y$; our released code allows discarding it, reducing the per-frame dimension to $2M=150$.
+The experiments reported here keep the $z$ coordinate (\texttt{use\_z=true}).} For a video $V$ with $N$ frames, the extracted sequence is $X=(X_1,\dots,X_N)$, where $X_i=(x^1_i,y^1_i,z^1_i,\dots,x^M_i,y^M_i,z^M_i)\in\mathbb{R}^{3M}$ collects the coordinates of all key-points of the $i$-th frame; hence $X\in\mathbb{R}^{N\times 3M}$.